Raw vector

 CVE-2023-0525 is a high-severity Weak Encoding for Password (CWE-261) vulnerability in Mitsubishielectric Gt Designer3.
 Its CVSS base score is 7.5 (High).

-Operationally, ranked in the top 35.2% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Unsecured Credentials (T1552); ranked at the 49th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References